 If you’re fairly new to the writing business or trying out a different genre, you may wonder whether you’re doing it right.
 Or maybe you have a story that you feel is almost—but not quite—working, and you’re not sure why.
 What’s a writer needing a professional opinion and guidance to do?
 Get a professional critique, of course!

 We at Write2Ignite offer you two options, depending on the time of year:

 - Two-for-One Critiques are available from October 1 to May 31.
-The fee of $45 gets 2 stories critiqued by a professional member of our faculty (see page limits at the bottom of this page).
+The fee of $45 gets two stories critiqued by a professional member of our faculty (see page limits at the bottom of this page).

 - Our Conference Critiques are available from June 1 to the beginning of September.
 (See “send by” dates in the chart below.)
 These are only for registered conferees and include a face-to-face fifteen-minute meeting at the Write2Ignite conference with a pro you chose to critique your work (see page limits at the bottom of this page).
 The fee is $35 per manuscript.

 Each critique will give you a thorough review of the strengths and weaknesses of your writing, offer suggestions for improvement, and help you identify potential markets.